Last Updated on September 1, 2024 by Maged kamel

 What is the NPV?

-The definition is quoted from Investopedia, net present value -NPV is the difference between the present value of cash inflows and the present value of cash outflows over a period of time.
+Net present value -NPV is the difference between the present value of cash inflows and the present value of cash outflows over a period of time.

 The sample example will be used, but this time, the interest i% value will be taken as 15%.
 The present value of $570 is obtained and will be =(570/1.15).
 The NPV can be found to be =$-4.35.
 This value will indicate that this investment is not good.

-A Solved problem for IRR.
+A Solved Problem for IRR.

-Let us review this example.
 One invests $2000 now and receives 3 yearly payments of $100 each, and in the last year, he receives $2500.
-We draw the diagram as follows, $2000 is drawn downwards, the Time is drawn at 0,1,2,3 year intervals, at the Time 0 $2000 is drawn downwards at the end of the first year, and $100 is drawn upwards.
+We draw the diagram as follows: $2000 is drawn downwards, Time is drawn at 0, 1,2,3 year intervals, at Time 0 $2000 is drawn downwards at the end of the first year, and $100 is drawn upwards.

 Here the interest is not given, we are going to find out the value of I. For every future worth, we will convert it back to its present worth, and the Net present value =0, then $2000 =100*(1/1+i)+100*(1/1+i)^2+100*(1/1+i)^3+2500*(1/1+i)^3